 The next ancient we will look at is Osiris.

-Next, as we delve into Osiris-Jesus comparisons, I believe you will see the ties very weak between Osiris and Jesus.
+However, I believe you will see the ties are very weak between Osiris and Jesus.

 Osiris (statued above) is the Egyptian Lord of the Underworld and Judge of the dead.